 Building Out Your SMS Message

-Next, you only have a matter of seconds to make an impression on your recipients, so keep your message short.
-SMS messages are limited to 160 text characters or 70 special characters.
+You only have a matter of seconds to make an impression on your recipients, so keep your message short.
+SMS messages are limited to 160 text characters or 70 special characters (e.g., ~, &, and é).
 MMS messages are able to have up 1600 characters.
+Note that emojis and symbols (e.g., © and ™) count toward the character count.

 That being said, in general, try to write in full sentences and don’t use abbreviations.
 While it may be tempting to use texting abbreviations to keep your text short, your abbreviations may not be apparent to the recipient and could make your brand appear unprofessional.
 If you have a very specific brand tone and a customer base that you feel confident will understand your abbreviations, it's fine to use them sparingly.